adrianapico/adrianapico/README.md

 <!--here I have to describe my personal profile -->
 <h3 align="center">
-  I'm Industrial Engineer and Junior FullStack  Web Developer  ....
+  I'm an Industrial Engineer and Junior FullStack Web Developer with a passion for backend.
+C
 </h3>

 <div align="center">